-The rating outlook is stable.
-Items to watch include significant expansion/acquisition of lower-rated, more volatile insurance operations outside of Canada, and maintenance of stable and sustainable consolidated profitability.
+The outlooks on SLF and its insurance subsidiary SLA are stable.
+Items to watch include significant expansion/acquisition of lowerrated, more volatile insurance operations outside of Canada, and maintenance of stable and sustainable consolidated profitability.
 The impact on SLA of the coronavirus and related economic disruption remains highly uncertain, depending on its severity and duration.